-VOLTA Heat Pumps heat pumps may contain different types of refrigerant depending on the model.
-The refrigerants used by VOLTA Heat Pumps are not harmful to the environment as they do not contain chlorine and therefore do not contribute to the destruction of the ozone layer.
+VOLTA HEAT PUMPS heat pumps may contain different types of refrigerants depending on the model.
+The refrigerants used by VOLTA HEAT PUMPS are not harmful to the environment as they do not contain chlorine and therefore do not contribute to the destruction of the ozone layer.
 Refer to the label on your heat pump to identify which refrigerant it contains.
 You can use the following table to check their flammability and toxicity characteristics.